ps8v9/lcasecbl/README.md

 C utility to format COBOL in lowercase.

-Comment lines, alphanumeric literals, hex literals, pseudo-text, the sequence area, the indicator area, and the comment area are not changed.
-The comment area is considered to extend from column 73 through the end of the line.
+The following are excluded from being converted to lowercase:

+    comment lines
+    sequence area  (columns 1-6)
+    indicator area (column 7)
+    comment area   (column 73 through end of line) alphanumeric literals
+    hexadecimal literals
+    pseudo-text

 Everything else is converted to lowercase.
-This is not necessarily valid for all COBOL dialects.
+This is not necessarily valid.

 ASSUMPTIONS
 ===========